mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ciphersuite name.
 In the ciphersuites defined above, "SHA256", "SHA384", and "SHA512" refer to the SHA-256, SHA-384, and SHA-512 functions defined in {{SHS}}.

-In addition to the general requirements of {{ciphersuites}}, future ciphersuites MUST meet the requirements of {{confidentiality-of-sender-data}}.
+In addition to the general requirements of {{additional-ciphersuites}}, future ciphersuites MUST meet the requirements of {{confidentiality-of-sender-data}}.

 It is advisable to keep the number of ciphersuites low to increase the chances clients can interoperate in a federated environment, therefore the ciphersuites